Sales Development Representative

 Function: Sales

 About Sales Development Representative: Generates and qualifies leads for the sales team.
 This role falls within the Sales function of a firm.
-Important aspects of this role are covered below to give you an idea about your own resume and help you distill your own experiences for a prospective employer in interviews
+Key aspects of this role are covered below to give you an idea about your own resume and help you distill your own experiences for a prospective employer in interviews

 Primary Activities